maarten-pennings/WordClock/README.md

 Demo mode starts with current time, but quickly deviates because it runs faster.
 When the button is pressed again, demo mode is off, and the clock shows the real time again.

-When the WordClock is correctly configured, it will also switch to daylight saving time and back to standard time at the correct moment.
+When the WordClock is correctly configured (the `Timezone` field in the configuration), it will also switch to daylight saving time and back to standard time at the correct moment.

 Note that the WordClock app logs all steps over the UART connection, which is available over USB.

 ### Configuration

-When the user presses the back button at power up (with the signaling LED blinking fast) the WordClock enters configuration mode.
+When the user presses the back button at power up (with the status LED blinking rapidly) the WordClock enters configuration mode.
 In configuration mode, the WordClock starts a WiFi Access Point, a DNS server, DHCP server and a web server.
-Once the web server is running, the signaling LED will blink slowly (1Hz) showing configuration mode is active.
+Once the web server is running, the status LED will blink slowly (1Hz) showing configuration mode is active.

 Connect your laptop or smart phone to this Access Point.
 The SSID starts with WordClock, and is followed by a part of its MAC address.